New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 American scientists from the Massachusetts Institute of Technology (MIT) have developed a syringe that injects drugs into the human body without using a needle.
-The results of the work of Professor Ian Hunter and his colleagues are published in the journal Medical Engineering & Physics.
+The results of the work of Professor Ian Hunter and his colleagues were published in the journal Medical Engineering & Physics.